 Laughter I am sure has been around since the beginning of time.
 Smiling is one of the first things our babies mimic and laughter is one of our favorite things to share.
 So if our babies love to return this emotion there must be some type of meaning to it.
 So does laughter relieve stress and can it be used as a form of therapy?

 As a mom, one of the best feelings in the world is seeing the big smiles on my children’s face as we share a laugh.
 Now I am a very goofy person and I love making people laugh.
 I am not at all ashamed of it.
 Laughter allows me to make connections with people and put a smile on a person’s face when they are feeling down.

 It doesn’t matter if you know me or I know you, we can always share a laugh.
 Not to mention, that moment you shared that laugh will be remembered for a lifetime.
 My husband and I still reminisce on the day when we laughed at this or that.

-So with all this laughter going around it seems to have many benefits, wouldn’t you say?
-But, does laughter relieve stress?
-It most certainly does!
-Here’s how…
+So with all this laughter going around, it seems to have many benefits, wouldn’t you say?
+Here is proof…

 - Laughter relaxes your muscles (for up to 45 minutes after laughing) by stimulating circulation which relieves physical tension and stress.

 - Laughter reduces the secretion of cortisol and epinephrine while boosting your immune system and improving your resistance to diseases.

 - Laughter provides an emotional release when you need to cry and is a good distraction from stress.

 Laughter is not only helpful with relieving stress, it provides other health benefits too.

 - It is a good workout for your heart, and